samc0de/thoughts/notes/tech/python/data_visualization/index.md

 - [Altair](https://altair-viz.github.io/)
 - [ipyvolume](https://ipyvolume.readthedocs.io/en/latest/) One of the few supporting 3d!<sup>1</sup>
 - [vaex](http://vaex.astro.rug.nl/).
 [Github](https://github.com/maartenbreddels/vaex).
 By the same guy as ipyvolume.<sup>1</sup>
+- [pythreejs](https://github.com/jovyan/pythreejs) (Yet to explore).
+Seems generic wrapper for threejs (as opposed to ipyvolume specailizing in data visualization, though that too uses threejs.)

 Till now I've played, very little, with the first 3 only.
 Some of the notes: